-* ECB's Draghi pledges action to anchor inflation expectations
+* ECB's Draghi pledges action to anchor inflation

 * BOJ's Kuroda says committed to aggressive stimulus